“This is the time to push your body to the limit, so when the season starts, we are ready.”

 — Wolves (@Wolves) July 1, 2025

-Now, after securing his signature permanently for around £23 Million pounds, Wolves have a new focal point of attack following Matheus Cunha’s sale to Manchester United.
-Yes, Larsen profited from Cunha’ creativity to an extent, but he was by no means a one trick pony.
+Now, after securing his signature permanently for around £23 Million, Wolves have a new focal point of attack following Matheus Cunha’s sale to Manchester United.
+Yes, Larsen profited from Cunha’ creativity to an extent last campaign, but he was by no means a one trick pony.
 Standing at 193 centimetres, he is a menace in the air, has excellent feet for such a tall player, and boasts a surprising turn of pace that caught out more than a couple of defenders in his debut season.
 Goals against Tottenham, Manchester City and Chelsea underlined his ability to burst through even the tightest of defences, and at the age of 25, he still has years left to develop further.

 With former Celta Vigo team mate Fer Lopez arriving at the club this summer, Larsen has the chance to build a new attacking connection with a player he already knows well from his time in Spain.
 If the young attacking midfielder can land on his feet in his first season in England, his partnership with Strand Larsen could reap significant rewards.